Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

 {\em Analytic problems on Stein manifolds which can be cohomologically formulated have only topological obstructions.}

-A major development was made by Mikhail Gromov \cite{Gromov1989} in 1989.
-Gromov emphasized the homotopy theoretic nature of Oka theory and the analogies to the h-principle in smooth geometry; see also his monograph \cite{Gromov1986}.
-The main question is to find and characterize complex manifolds $Y$ having the property that every continuous map $X\to Y$ from any Stein manifold $X$ is homotopic to a holomorphic map, with natural additions modelled on the Oka--Weil approximation theorem and the Oka--Cartan extension theorem for holomorphic functions on Stein manifolds.
-The classical Oka--Grauert theory fits in this framework since the classification of principal fibre bundles reduces to the homotopy classification of maps into the corresponding classifying space.
+A major conceptual development was made by Mikhail Gromov \cite{Gromov1989} in 1989.
+He emphasized the homotopy-theoretic aspect of Oka theory and the analogies to the h-principle in smooth geometry; see his monograph \cite{Gromov1986}.
+From Gromov's viewpoint, the main question is to find and characterize complex manifolds $Y$ having the property that every continuous map $X\to Y$ from a Stein manifold $X$ is homotopic to a holomorphic map, with natural additions modelled on the Oka--Weil approximation theorem and the Oka--Cartan extension theorem for holomorphic functions on Stein manifolds.
+Furthermore, these properties should hold for families of maps $X\to Y$ depending continuously or smoothly on a parameter in a suitable space.
+Such {\em parameteric Oka properties} are very important in applications.

-The central notion of modern Oka theory is {\em Oka manifold}\footnote{MSC 2020 includes the new subfield 32Q56 Oka principle and Oka manifolds.}, a term introduced in 2009 in the author's paper \cite{Forstneric2009CR} when it became clear that most Oka properties previously considered in the literature are pairwise equivalent.
-The simplest characterization of this class of complex manifolds is the following {\em convex approximation property} (CAP) introduced in \cite{Forstneric2006AM}.
-For a complete list of known characterizations, see \cite[Sect.\ 5.15]{Forstneric2017E} and Subsection \ref{ss:Ell1}.
+The central notion of Oka theory is {\em Oka manifold}\footnote{MSC 2020 includes the new subfield {\em 32Q56 Oka principle and Oka manifolds}.}, a term introduced in 2009 in my paper \cite{Forstneric2009CR} when it became clear that most Oka-type properties considered in the literature are equivalent.
+The simplest characterization of this class of complex manifolds is the following {\em convex approximation property} (CAP) which was introduced in 2006 in \cite{Forstneric2006AM}.
+For a list of known characterizations, see \cite[Sect.\ 5.15]{Forstneric2017E} and Subsection \ref{ss:Ell1} of this paper.

-\begin{definition} A complex manifold $Y$ is an Oka manifold if every holomorphic map from a neigbourhood of a compact convex set $K$ in a Euclidean space $\C^n$ to $Y$ is a uniform limit on $K$ of entire maps $\C^n\to Y$. \end{definition}
+\begin{definition} A complex manifold $Y$ is an Oka manifold if every holomorphic map $K\to Y$ from a neigbourhood of a compact convex set $K$ in a Euclidean space $\C^n$ (for any $n\in\N$) to $Y$ is a uniform limit on $K$ of entire maps $\C^n\to Y$. \end{definition}

-Here is a simplified form of the main result on Oka manifolds \cite[Theorem 5.4.4]{Forstneric2017E}.
+Here is a simplified form of the main result on Oka manifolds (see \cite[Theorem 5.4.4]{Forstneric2017E}).

 \begin{theorem} Let $Y$ be an Oka manifold.
 Every continuous map $f:X\to Y$ from a Stein manifold (or a reduced Stein space) $X$ is homotopic to a holomorphic map $f_1:X\to Y$.
-If in addition $f$ is holomorphic on a neighbourhood of a compact $\Oscr(X)$-convex set $K\subset X$ and on a closed complex subvariety $X'\subset X$, then the homotopy can be chosen through maps with the same properties which agree with $f$ on $X'$ and approximate $f$ uniformly on $K$.
+If in addition $f$ is holomorphic on a neighbourhood of a compact $\Oscr(X)$-convex set $K\subset X$ and on a closed complex subvariety $X'\subset X$, then a homotopy $\{f_t\}_{t\in[0,1]}$ from $f=f_0$ to $f_1$ can be chosen through maps $f_t:X\to Y$ having the same properties as $f$ which agree with $f$ on $X'$ and approximate $f$ uniformly on $K$ and uniformly in $t\in[0,1]$.